 While unavoidable, you should still have some form of contingency plan ready when needed.
 By doing this, you can help avoid upset customers and large profit loss.

 Maintain communication with suppliers and customers

-Communication is vital with every aspect of business, and that includes your inventory management.
+Communication is vital with every aspect of business, and that includes your inventory and supplier experience management.